klsanch/academic-website/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-I am a 4th year PhD student studying cognitive neuroscience, advised by Prof. Justin Gardner.
-I am interested in how visual experience is constructed by the brain.
+I am a 4th year PhD student studying vision science at Stanford.
+My research focuses on understanding what computations the human brain performs to give rise to visual perception and naturalistic behavior.
+Why are humans so good at certain tasks that artificial neural network models of vision find very difficult but so bad at other tasks which deep neural networks find trivial?
+I am advised in my doctoral studies by [Prof. Justin Gardner](https://gru.stanford.edu).

-Prior to joining Stanford, I was an undergraduate at UC Berkeley, where I worked in the lab of Prof. Mark D’Esposito.
-From 2015 to 2016, I was a visiting researcher in the lab of Dr. Martin Rolfs at BCCN Berlin.
+Prior to graduate school, I was an undergraduate at UC Berkeley, where I worked on decoding object category representations from visual cortex using functional MRI, in the lab of [Prof. Mark D'Esposito](http://despolab.berkeley.edu).
+From 2015 to 2016, I was a visiting researcher in the lab of [Dr. Martin Rolfs](www.martinrolfs.de) at Humboldt Universitat / BCCN Berlin, where I worked on a study examining the effect of feature-based attention on visual working memory.

+In addition to research, I am also passionate about [teaching](#teaching) and have helped design and teach several courses at both UC Berkeley and Stanford on topics ranging from computer vision to neurobiology to the science of meditation.